- Notary Stamps

 7. Purchasing a four-year, $10,000 Missouri notary bond.

 8. Visiting your county clerk's office to have the oath of office administered and submitting your official signature and notary bond to have your Missouri notary public commission certificate presented to you.

 How can I start the Missouri notary application process to become a Missouri notary?

-To become a Missouri notary, please follow the instructions listed on the previous section on "How to become a Missouri notary."
+To become a Missouri notary, please follow the instructions listed in the previous section on becoming a Missouri notary.
 Click here for more information on how to become a Missouri notary, and read our Missouri law section.
 More information can be found at the Missouri Secretary of State's website.